compulim/react-dictate-button/README.md

 ### Event lifecycle

 One of the design aspect is to make sure events are easy to understand and deterministic.
-Thumb of rule is to make sure `onProgress` will lead to either `onDictate` or `onError`.
+First rule of thumb is to make sure `onProgress` will lead to either `onDictate` or `onError`.
 Here are some samples of event firing sequence (tested on Chrome 67):

 * Happy path: speech is recognized
    1. `onProgress({})` (just started, therefore, no `results`)